 The Farberware Classic Nylon Tools set comes in a convenient mesh bag and contains the classic kitchen utensils.
 This includes a ladle, a mini-turner, a basting spoon, a pasta server, and a slotted spoon.

-This Bizanzzio set uses the combination of a stainless steel body with a layer of silicone covering it on all the areas it should be.
-Of course, everything inside of the box is made of premium food grade silicone and high-quality 304 stainless steel.
+This AILUKI set uses the combination of a stainless steel body with BPA free silicone that won’t scratch your expensive nonstick pots and pans.
+Of course, everything included in the 17-piece set is made of premium food grade silicone and top-grade stainless steel.

-The Bizanzzio stainless steel and silicon hybrid set come included with six premium utensils; slotted spatula turner, solid serving spoon, slotted spoon, pasta server, ladle, and a skimmer.
+The AILUKI stainless steel and silicon hybrid set comes with slotted spatula, slotted spoon, flexible spatula, slotted turner, solid turner, pasta server, solid spoon, kitchen tongs, draining spoon, spoon spatula, whisk, deep soup ladle, spatulas and brush, and even an oven mitt.
 Hand-wash or put them in the dishwasher—the choice is yours!

 Time to wash up?
 Learn about dish soaps safe enough to use even on baby bottles.

 Saving the best for last, the best kitchen utensils I’ve found for non-stick surfaces were those in the Joseph Joseph 6 Piece Kitchen Utensils Set.
 The first thing you’ll notice is the beautiful design of the utensils, which will look great in any kitchen.
-They are heat resistant up to 392° Fahrenheit, which makes them suitable for non-stick kitchen pans.
+They are heat-resistant, which makes them suitable for non-stick kitchen pans.